-Under the Data Protection Law, data subjects have the following rights with regards to their personal information.
-The right to
+Under the Data Protection (Jersey) Law 2018, you have the following rights with regards to your personal information:

-- be informed about the collection and the use of their personal data
+- Right to be informed about the collection and the use of your personal data.

-- erasure (to be forgotten) in certain circumstances
+- Right to erasure (to be forgotten) in certain circumstances.

-- withdraw consent at any time (where relevant)
+- Right to object to processing in certain circumstances, you may withdraw consent at any time (where relevant).

 If you object to processing or withdraw your consent, this may affect our ability to deliver services to you.